Notnurb/Twister/terms-of-service.md

 We try our best, but we can’t promise Twister will always work perfectly or keep your data forever.

 6. Contact
-For questions or reports, email: your@email.com (Change to your actual contact email!)
+For questions or reports, email: notnurbalex@icloud.com